nicolasbelz/ffufapp/README.md

 ### Cookie Fuzzing
 Cookie Injection Vulnerability Testing explores an application's response to manipulated cookie values.
 This method uncovers how the application behaves when presented with both legitimate and illegitimate cookie data.
-Using FFUF, we systematically can test various cookie values, focusing on the access_token cookie to access a restricted page in our case study thr user_session.php
+Using FFUF, we systematically can test various cookie values, focusing on the `access_token` cookie to access a restricted page in our case study the `user_session.php`

 Correct command:
 <div class="code-snippet">